realprogrammersusevim/cli-tools/README.md

 - `craft_cleanup` removes problems with the [Craft](https://craft.do) app's
   Markdown export
 - `ipynb2py` converts a Jupyter notebook to a Python script
+- `printer` can either print the Markdown files in a directory as plain text or convert them to PDFs before printing